christianhaitian/PortMaster/docs/packaging.md

 # We switch to the port's directory location below
 cd /$directory/ports/blobbyvolley2

 # Some ports like to create save files or settings files in the user's home folder or other locations.
-Let's use symlinks reroute that to a location
+# Let's use symlinks reroute that to a location within the ports folder so the data stays with the port
-# within the ports folder so the data stays with the port installation for easy backup and portability.
+# installation for easy backup and portability.
 $ESUDO rm -rf ~/.blobby
 ln -sfv /$directory/ports/blobbyvolley2/conf/.blobby ~/

 # Make sure uinput is accessible so we can make use of the gptokeyb controls.
 351Elec always runs in root, naughty naughty.
-The other distros don't so the $ESUDO
-# variable provides the sudo or not dependant on the OS this script is run from.
+# The other distros don't so the $ESUDO variable provides the sudo or not dependant on the OS this script is run from.
 $ESUDO chmod 666 /dev/uinput

 # We launch gptokeyb using this $GPTOKEYB variable as it will take care of sourcing the executable from the central location,
-# assign the appropriate exit hotkey dependent on the device (ex. select + start for rg351 devices and minus + start for the rgb10),
+# assign the appropriate exit hotkey dependent on the device (ex. select + start for rg351 devices and minus + start for the
-#and assign the appropriate method for killing an executable dependent on the OS the port is run from.
+# rgb10) and assign the appropriate method for killing an executable dependent on the OS the port is run from.
 $GPTOKEYB "blobby" -c "./blobby.gptk.$ANALOGSTICKS" &

 # Now we launch the port's executable and provide the location of specific libraries in may need along with the appropriate